To enter or review information from Form 56 Notice Concerning Fiduciary Relationship:

 Form 56 is used to notify the IRS of the creation or termination of a fiduciary relationship under section 6903 and provide the qualification for the fiduciary relationship under section 6036.

 CAUTION!
-Form 56 cannot be used to update the last known address of the person for whom you are acting.
-Use Form 8822, Change of Address, to update the last known address.
+Form 56 cannot be used to update the last known address of the person, business, or entity for whom you are acting.
+Use Form 8822, Change of Address, or Form 8822-B, Change of Address or Responsible Party—Business, to update the last known address.

 Who Should File